-OSOT's 4,700 OTs and student OTs share a commitment to a strong future for the profession of occupational therapy in Ontario and, through OSOT, support advocacy (voice) and promotion (visibility) of the profession.
+OSOT's over 4,600 OTs and student OTs share a commitment to a strong future for the profession of occupational therapy in Ontario and, through OSOT, support advocacy (voice) and promotion (visibility) of the profession.
 Through member services, professional development opportunities (value), and the strength of an engaged professional community, members are ensured that their vision for the Society is achieved.
 View OSOT's mission and vision statements and corporate Letters Patent.

-Over the next 2-3 years, OSOT will have the opportunity to evaluate its core functions and bylaws as a result of the new Ontario Not-for-Profit Corporations Act (ONCA).
-The Board of Directors will be key to identifying what is working, what needs to change, and where we see the profession of occupational therapy into the future.
+Over the next 2-3 years, OSOT will have the opportunity to update its core functions and bylaws as a result of the new Ontario Not-for-Profit Corporations Act (ONCA).
+The Board of Directors will be key in implementing the bylaw changes, start a new 3-year Strategic Plan, and continue to raise awareness of the value of occupational therapy on Ontarians.